victorporof/Sublime-JSHint/README.md

 ## Installation
 First of all, be sure you have [node.js](http://nodejs.org/#download) installed in order to run JSHint (a derivative work of JSLint, used to detect errors and potential problems in JS).
 Each OS has a different `Packages` folder required by Sublime Text.
-Open it via Preferences -> Browse Packages, and copy this repository contents to the `JSHint` folder there.
+Open it via Preferences -> Browse Packages, and copy this repository contents to a new `JSHint` folder there.

 The shorter way of doing this is:
 #### Mac